PM recognises ‘terrible toll’ as official Covid death total passes 150,000

 Another 146,390 lab-confirmed cases of coronavirus were also recorded.

-Labour’s shadow health secretary Wes Streeting said: “This is a terribly sad milestone for our country.
-Every life lost has left many more hearts broken.
+“We didn’t need to be here and bereaved families and the rest of the country need answers as to how we have suffered one of the highest global death tolls,” she said.

-“We owe it to those who’ve lost their lives and those who miss them to ask what could have been done differently and to learn lessons from the inquiry.”
+“This is ever more urgent as deaths from the Omicron variant continue to surge, with little apparently being done to address this.
+The public inquiry cannot begin its work soon enough.”

-Earlier a warning was issued over the “concerning” rates of Omicron in England’s North East and North West as concerns continued over NHS staffing levels.
+Earlier in the day, a warning was issued over the “concerning” rates of Omicron in England’s North East and North West as concerns continued over NHS staffing levels.

 Figures showed that three of the five UK areas with the biggest week-on-week rises in Covid case rates are Middlesbrough (748.8 to 2,651.4), Copeland (1,731.3 to 3,525.8) and Redcar and Cleveland (846.8 to 2,564.3).